Exeter Theatre Royal fire: Construction of this Theatre Royal

 The previous Theatre Royal, Exeter had been gutted by fire in 1885, and the new theatre was opened, on a new site, in 1886 to the design of well-known theatre architect C. J. Phipps.
 The theatre was leased exclusively to Sidney Herberte-Basing.

 The building was constructed from stone and red brick on the outside, but inside made extensive use of timber.

-The licensing authority, Exeter City Council ordered that the new theatre be constructed "in accordance with the rules and regulations of the Metropolitan Board of Works", which was a statutory requirement in London under The Metropolitan Building Act 1855 (18 & 19 Vict. c.
-122) (with theatre particulars added in the 1878 amendment), but not in the regions.
+The licensing authority, Exeter City Council ordered that the new theatre be constructed "in accordance with the rules and regulations of the Metropolitan Board of Works", which was a statutory requirement in London under the Metropolitan Building Act 1855 (18 & 19 Vict. c.
+122) (with theatre particulars added in the Metropolis Management and Building Acts Amendment Act 1878), but not in the regions.

 In his letter accompanying the plans to the Corporation Surveyor of Exeter City Council, Phipps directly states that the building met all the rules and requirements laid out: